-Ms Tuckwell is new to Keswick, but she fell in love with the Lake District a few years ago when she had the chance to visit.
-She has lived and worked in the UK, Germany, and Canada over the years as an expatriate Canadian, but she has become a British Citizen and has decided to settle down here in Keswick, one of the prettiest places on earth.
-She lives with her partner, Phil Bickerton, who works for M-Sport and who formerly worked for Williams F1.
-If you are a race fan, drop by for a chat when he is in the Common Room.
-Ms Tuckwell and Mr B live in the house all year and we will do everything they can to make this your home away from home.
-Ms Tuckwell's door is always open, so please feel free to drop by anytime to catch up.
+Ms Tuckwell is still new to Keswick, but she fell in love with the Lake District a few years ago when she had the chance to visit.
+She has lived and worked in Canada, Germany, and the UK over the years as an expatriate Canadian, but she has become a British Citizen and has decided to settle down here in Keswick, one of the prettiest places on earth.
+She lives with her partner, Phil Bickerton, who works for Dao Superbikes and M-Sport and who formerly worked for Williams F1.
+If you are a race fan, drop by for a chat when he is about.
+Ms Tuckwell and Mr B have two beautiful rescue cats, Bob & Marley, who you can often see in the Catio on the balcony.
+They live in the house all year and we will do everything they can to make this your home away from home.
+Ms Tuckwell's office door is always open, so please feel free to drop by anytime to catch up.